SUMMARY OF ALLOWANCES AND BENEFITS

 FOR U.S.G.
 CIVILIANS UNDER THE DEPARTMENT OF STATE STANDARDIZED REGULATIONS (DSSR)

 The Department of State Standardized Regulations (DSSR) govern allowances and benefits available to U.S. Government civilians assigned to foreign areas.
 Note that because individual agencies may draft their own implementing regulations, which can be more restrictive than the DSSR, you may not be eligible for all of the allowances listed below.
-Employees should check both the DSSR and their agency’s implementing regulations for guidance on a specific allowance.
-Employees of the four Foreign Affairs Agencies (State, Foreign Commercial Service, Foreign Agricultural Service, and USAID) should refer to volumes 3 and 14 of the Foreign Affairs Manual (FAM) and volume 3 of the Foreign Affairs Handbook (FAH) for more guidance.
-Employees of Defense Agencies should refer to Joint Travel Regulations (JTR Vol II Civilians), Chapter 5 (C5010) at http://www.defensetravel.dod.mil/perdiem/trvlregs.html and DoD 1400.25-M, Civilian Personnel Manual, Subchapter 1250 at http://www.cpms.osd.mil/forms/cpm/cpmlistings.aspx?by=chapter.
+Employees should check both the DSSR and their agency's implementing regulations for guidance on a specific allowance.
+Employees of the five Foreign Affairs Agencies [State, Commerce (Foreign Commercial Service), Agriculture (Foreign Agricultural Service), U.S. Agency for Global Media (USAGM) and U.S. Agency for International Development (USAID)] should refer to volumes 3 and 14 of the Foreign Affairs Manual (FAM) and volume 3 of the Foreign Affairs Handbook (FAH) for more guidance.
+Employees of Defense Agencies should refer to Joint Travel Regulations (JTR), Chapter 5 Part B, at http://www.defensetravel.dod.mil/site/travelreg.cfm and DoD 1400.25-M, Civilian Personnel Manual, Subchapter 1250 athttp://www.dtic.mil/whs/directives/corres/pdf/1400.25-V1250.pdf.

 (1) Foreign Travel Per Diem Allowances: The foreign travel per diem allowances provide for lodging, meals, and incidental expenses when an employee is on temporary duty overseas.
 While the Office of Allowances is responsible for setting foreign per diem rates, per diem travel policy, both foreign and domestic, is governed by the Federal Travel Regulation (FTR) and not by the DSSR.
 Employees should check their individual agency's implementing regulations also.
 The FTR can be found on the General Services Administration's website at http://www.gsa.gov/perdiemrates.